 National organizations and websites*

 Along with the American Cancer Society, other sources of information and support are listed below.
 Because there are so many sources, some have their full contact information listed in the text rather than here.

 Medicaid – US Department of Health and Human Services

 Toll-free number: 1-877-696-6775

-Has details on Medicaid coverage and CHIP eligibility.
+For details on Medicaid coverage and CHIP eligibility.
 Your state social service or human service agency can give you the best answers to questions about your benefits, eligibility, and fraud.
-To get contact information for your state go to www.cms.gov/apps/contacts/ or call the number above
+To get contact information for your state go to www.cms.gov/apps/contacts/ or call the toll-free number above

 Department of Veterans Affairs

 For information on Veteran’s medical benefits and whether your child qualifies for them: